GeekyAnts/flutter-docs-code-samples/flutter-for-reactNative-developers.md

 ## How to custom style my components in Flutter?

-In React Native, we can add style inline as well as use stylesheets.
+In React Native, we can use inline styling as well as use stylesheets.
 ```
 // React Native
 <View style={styles.container}>